jjanus12/oad_hol/lab01.md

 Before you continue to the next step, please **unzip** **mushop-basic-stack-latest.zip** file in the new directory on your computer.
 We will need to work with the files during the step-by-step procedure in the following exercises.

 **Congratulations, you have successfully deployed and destroyed your application using Resource Manager!
-But what it did on the background?
+But what this automation did on the background?
 Let's find out using the Cloud Console and the following step-by-step exercises!**

 ## **STEP 2.1:** Identity & Access Management Overview